 A typical day will include paddling and sailing from one island to another or to patch reefs within the atoll.
-Whenever possible we take advantage of the northeasterly trade winds to fill our sails as we travel.
 The protection of the reef wall and shallow inshore waters provides one of the best places in the world for sea kayaking.

 As for salt, the high salinity of the Caribbean Sea can dry your skin and cause blisters on hands (paddling) and feet (snorkeling).
 Skin lotion or moisturizer for your skin, gloves to protect your hands (cotton garden gloves or cycle gloves work very well), and socks for your feet while snorkeling are recommended.